dann254/stack-overflow-padding/README.md

 ![sample3](img/3.png)

-### Here is how to set up or not, I don't know what you want to do.
+### Here is how to set up, or not, I don't know what you want to do.
 It's not like I can read minds or anything like that, or can I. 👀

 - Clone this repo or download it, or copy every file one by one.
 - Open chrome or switch to it if you had it Open
 - Enter `chrome://extensions/` on a new tab or an old one.
 - Click on `load unpacked` and look for this extension wherever you cloned it to.
 If you don't know where, you are wrapped helically around an inclined plane 🔩.
-Coz you have to cone it again or something.
+Coz you have to clone it again or something.
 - Once you are done, The extension should work every time you are on stackoverflow.
+- If you make a change on the extension you have to refresh it, every time 🔄.

 *** Insert celebrating noises here ***

 👀

-*** Celebrating Noise intensifies ***
+*** Celebrating Noise intensify ***